Microsoft/go/eng/doc/fips/README.md

 If the Go runtime detects `GODEBUG=fips140=on` and FIPS policy is not enabled, the program will panic during program initialization.
 This may be useful to detect and refuse to run on incorrectly configured Windows systems.
 Otherwise, `GODEBUG=fips140` has no effect.

 > [!NOTE]
-> Unlike `opensslcrypto`, a Windows program built with `cngcrypto` doesn't include the ability to enable/disable FIPS mode.
+> Unlike `opensslcrypto`, a Windows program built with `cngcrypto` doesn't include the ability to enable FIPS mode.
 The change must be made by configuring the OS, not the Go program.
 >
 > This is because Windows FIPS mode is not a per-process setting, and changing it may require elevated permissions.
 We expect that adding a feature that attempts to change the Windows policy would have unintended consequences.